mgahsan/ProgrammingAssignment2/SolutionManual.md

 ```
 ### Solving for the Inverse Matrix

-The following function computes the inverse of the special "matrix" returned by `makeCacheMatrix` function above.
-It first checks to see if the inverse matrix has already been produced.
-If so, then, it skips the computation  and gets the inverse matrix from the cache.
-Otherwise, it calculates the inverse of the original matrix and sets the output in the cache via the `setinv` function.
+The `cacheSolve` function solves for the inverse of the 'special matrix' returned by `makeCacheMatrix` function above.
+Using an if-else control structure, it first checks to see if the inverse matrix has already been produced.
+If so, then, it skips the computation and gets the inverse matrix from the cache via the `getinv` function.
+Otherwise, it computes the inverse of the original matrix and sets the output in the cache via the `setinv` function.

---details on solve function in progress--

 ```r
 cacheSolve <- function(x, ...) {